amete/ProgrammingAssignment4/README.md

 # ProgrammingAssignment4
 Getting and Cleaning Data Course Project

-The deatils of the structure of the code, the inputs, and the outputs are summarized in the CODEBOOK.md
+The details of the structure of the code, the inputs, and the outputs are summarized in the CODEBOOK.md

 ## Steps to run the code: